chris-paterson/Recall/README.md

     - Need a way to specify repo.
         - Maybe we just specify a directory (possibly an env variable)
         - The specified directory should have git enabled so we can just invoke commands
+- Probably one large markdown file? or maybe a number of small files.
+    - If small files make it directory based?
+    - Seems like a pain to change in the future?
+    - Maybe easier than one large file though

+## Future
+- Web client - Phoenix
+    - This can be used for mobile too
+    - Eventually would want to be able to edit things too
+    - User notes by a git repo that they specify
+        - Don't really want to store any keys so we'll see what's available